 I’m never very organised over the Christmas period either and I’m that typical person who leaves Christmas shopping until the very last minute, which always results in a ton of stress and wondering whether everything will arrive on time.

-When it comes to preparing my mince pie filling, however, I’m always organised and I tend to start it during the first few days of December.
-I then store the filling in my fridge until I’m ready to make my annual mince pies – usually during the last week leading up to Christmas day.
+When it comes to preparing my mince pie filling, however, I’m always organised and I tend to start it during November.
+I then store the filling in my fridge until I’m ready to make my annual mince pies.

 Then when my batch of mince pies are baked, Christmas can finally start for me and I always tend to enjoy them that little bit more when they are warmed, topped with coconut cream and a dash of cinnamon.